Bubblegum Crisis Tokyo 2040: Plot

-Mason uncovers and reactivates Galatea, a humanoid based on Sylia's DNA who is able to control all boomers and wipe out the human race.
-The Knight Sabers’ hardsuits break down as a result of Galatea’s reactivation, and Sylia is forced to get Nigel and Mackie to build new ones based on liquid metal.
+Later on, Mason uncovers and reactivates Galatea, an extremely powerful humanoid made by Sylia's father that is based on Sylia's DNA, which possesses the ability to control all Boomers and wipe out all life on Earth.
+The Knight Sabers' hardsuits break down as a result of Galatea's reactivation, and Sylia is forced to get Nigel and Mackie to build new ones based on liquid metal.
 Mason has Quincy killed and takes over Genom.
 He then cuts AD Police's funding, resulting in a strike.
-Galatea's influence causes boomers across Tokyo to go rogue, trapping the Knight Sabers and the AD Police officers inside their own buildings.
+Galatea's influence causes boomers across Tokyo to go rogue, forcing the Knight Sabers and AD Police out of their own buildings.
 The Japanese government then orders a complete evacuation of Tokyo, the AD Police are shut down, and the Knight Sabers are forced to use Nigel's workshop as their new base of operations.
 Mackie later malfunctions and is presumed dead due to Galatea's influence.
 Galatea then becomes too powerful for even Genom to control, as she subsumes Genom Tower and kills Mason.
 The Knight Sabers arrive to try to stop Galatea, but they are unsuccessful and Sylia suffers severe injuries from fighting her.

 After retreating, Sylia retires from being an active member and sends Priss, Linna, and Nene to a Genom space station orbiting Earth to stop Galatea using the Motoslave that Nigel developed.
 As Galatea subsumes the space station, Linna and Nene are overwhelmed and are forced to retreat back to Earth, crash-landing on a deserted island.
-Priss confronts Galatea, but Galatea’s influence causes her hardsuit to badly malfunction and transform into a boomer, and Priss is subjected to extreme torture.
-However, Priss overcomes Galatea’s mental influence over her and summons the Motoslave, destroying Galatea, but falls out into space afterwards.
+Priss confronts Galatea, but Galatea's influence causes her hardsuit to badly malfunction and transform into a boomer, subjecting her to extreme torture.
+However, Priss overcomes Galatea's mental influence and summons the Motoslave, destroying Galatea, but falls out into space afterwards.
 Galatea then uses the last of her strength to save Priss and send her back to Earth as a showing of respect.